snaury/coroactors/README.md

 ## Actors with C++ coroutines

 The primary class is `actor<T>` and should be used as the return type for actor coroutines.
-This is a lazily started coroutine that usually `co_await`s on `actor_context::operator()` call first, at which point it binds to the specified context.
+This is an eagerly started coroutine that must either `co_return` immediately or `co_await` on `actor_context::operator()` call first, at which point it binds to the specified context and suspends until `co_await`ed.
 When bound to a context actor will never execute in parallel with other actor coroutines bound to the same context, effectively acting like a local mutex, guaranteeing exclusive access to shared state protected by this context.

 ```c++
 class Counter {